 • Pinterest

 If you take a piece of yarn that you want to use for your warp and put it under tension, it should take some strength for it to snap.
-Now I’ve never done it – but I would imagine that you can’t just go into a yarn store and start snapping yarn to test it’s strength.
+Now I have never done it – but I would imagine that you can’t just go into a yarn store and start snapping yarn to test it’s strength.

 I am not recommending you do this.

-If you already own the yarn though then snap away!
+If you already own the yarn, though, then snap away!

 No one wants that.